YOUNG PIANIST OF THE NORTH INTERNATIONAL COMPETITION

 In 2013 YPN won the prestigious national Music Teachers Award as “an outstanding initiative and for the excellence of its educational programme” – the accolade usually awarded to educational institutions and organisations.

-Following studies at the Em.Darzinsh Specialist Music School, Marika Slater obtained Diploma with Distinction in concert performance, concert accompaniment and piano pedagogy from the Latvia J. Vitols State Conservatoire.
+Following studies at the Em.Darzinsh Specialist Music School for gifted children, Marika Slater obtained Diploma with Distinction in concert performance, concert accompaniment and piano pedagogy from the Latvia J. Vitols State Conservatoire.
 Some years later she completed the postgraduate course in concert performance at the conservatoire.
-The winner of the S. Rachmaninov State Piano competition, she performed as a soloist and a chamber musician in Latvia and abroad – in France, Denmark, Finland, Spain, Poland, the USA, Russia, and recorded for radio and television.
+The winner of the S. Rachmaninov State Piano competition, she extensively performed as a soloist and a chamber musician in Latvia and abroad – in France, Denmark, Finland, Spain, Poland, the USA, Russia, and regularly recorded for radio and television.
 A recipient of several international scholarships, she attended summer academies and masterclasses, including harpsichord summer schools in Belgium and Hungary.

-Invited as a lecturer while still a student, for over 20 years Marika taught at the Latvia State Conservatoire (now Latvian Academy of Music) and its affiliated Em.
+Invited to take the position of a lecturer while still a student, for over 20 years Marika taught at the Latvia State Conservatoire (now Latvian Academy of Music) and its affiliated Em.
 Darzinsh Specialist Music School.
-She initiated many international projects, including the first international piano masterclass in Latvia with Latvian professors, Jurmala-95.
+During those years she initiated many international projects, including the first international piano masterclass in Latvia, with Latvian professors, Jurmala-95.

-Upon her move to the UK in 1996, she held a piano class at the Sage Weekend Music School and currently teaches at the Royal Conservatoire of Scotland.
-She has served on the juries of several international piano competitions, chairs the jury at the Young Pianist of the North competition and delivers piano workshops and masterclasses.
+Upon her move to the UK in 1996, she held a piano class at the Sage Weekend Music School and for many years taught at the Royal Conservatoire of Scotland.
+Currently Marika Slater teaches young pianists at the Royal Birmingham Conservatoire.
+She serves on the juries of several international piano competitions, chairs the jury at the Young Pianist of the North competition and delivers piano workshops and masterclasses.

-Marika is the founder of the PianoKids studio, the only provider of the specialist piano tuition in the North East of England, where she works with musically gifted children and advanced piano students.
+Marika is the founder of the PianoKids studio, the only provider of the specialist piano tuition in the North East of England, and now in Bristol, for musically gifted children and advanced piano students.
 Her pupils regularly win top awards in national and international competitions and festivals.
-Two pupils were amongst nationally selected best young pianist to perform with Lang Lang in London in 2011.
+Two pupils were among the 100 nationally selected best young pianist to perform with Lang Lang in London in 2011.

 Drs.
 Gustav Alink, Alink-Argerich Foundation